-Once a student changes their first name, that name would be used on Humber diplomas/credentials.
+Once a student changes their first and/or middle name, that name would be used on Humber diplomas/credentials.
 If you are considering any first name change, we strongly encourage you to complete the request form BEFORE requesting any Humber documentation (e.g. credentials, transcripts, COEs, placement credential, etc.).
 This will ensure you have your new first name on these documents.

 Staff/faculty should first contact Human Resources to have the Human Resources systems updated.